tpaschalis/tpaschalis.github.io/_posts/2018-04-14-wires-on-the-uboat.markdown

 .

 I've been reading [*Cryptonomicon*](https://www.goodreads.com/book/show/816.Cryptonomicon) by Neal Stephenson.
-Amazon says I've owned that book since February 2013, but I never actually read past the first chapter; not that I had something against it, just life had its way, like most of the time.
+Amazon says I've owned that book since February 2013, but I never actually read past the first chapter; not that I had something against it, life just had its way, like most of the time.

-During the Easter holidays I visited my family, and discovered it among the (literally) thousands of books owned by the household.
+During the Easter holidays I visited my family, and re-discovered it among the (literally) thousands of books owned by the household.
 It was hard to miss, with its 900-hundreds-plus pages and bright blue cover.

-Well, I'm not a book critic, and my 2c would not be of interest, but the book has a couple of witty and good points insofar, and has provided me with a way to wind down and avoid further screen-staring related entertainment for a few days.
+Well, I'm not a book critic, and my 2c would not be of much interest.
+The book has a couple of witty and good points insofar, and has provided me with a way to wind down and avoid further screen-staring related entertainment for a few days.

-One of the chapters depict two of our protagonists (atop? inside?) a german U-boat, that was beached somewhere in Britain.
+One of the chapters depicts two of our protagonists (atop? inside?) a german U-boat, that was beached somewhere in Britain.
 I'm not really much of a history buff, so I decided to take a break and see what that [U-boat thing](https://en.wikipedia.org/wiki/U-boat) was.
-Two things got my attention; that Germans had built a submarine back in 1851, and those wires that run atop these U-boats.
+Two things got my attention; that Germans had built a submarine back in 1851, and some weird wires that run atop these U-boats.
 Naturally, I set out to find what they're for and searched for further U-boat related imagery.

 The wires were present in almost all images, so there should be a purpose to them.
 They're called "jumping wires", and after searching around the internet, I came across the following links, and a sufficient explanation
 * http://www.subsim.com/radioroom//archive/index.php/t-103494.html